isomerpages/seab-corp/pages/Updates for Private Candidates.md

 <details class="isomer-details">
 <summary>WITHDRAWALS</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>All applications for withdrawals must be made through Candidates Portal
+<p>All applications for withdrawals must be made through <a href="https://myexams.seab.gov.sg/auth/login" rel="noopener noreferrer nofollow" target="_blank">Candidates Portal </a>by
-by 2 September 2024, 11:00pm.
+2 September 2024, 11:00pm.
 Withdrawal requests made after&nbsp;2 September
 2024, 11:00pm&nbsp;will not be considered and candidates will receive absent grade(s) for the subjects they did not sit for.</p>
 <p><strong><u>Withdrawal with refund of the subject fees</u></strong>